Related Topics

 One of the most common Medicare-related questions is “Does Medicare pay for prescriptions?”
 While original Medicare (Parts A and B) does not cover prescriptions, you can purchase a Medicare Part D plan.
 This plan provides additional prescription drug insurance that covers a portion of your medication costs.
 You can also obtain prescription coverage through a Medicare Advantage (Part C) plan that offers this benefit.

 The Inflation Reduction Act (IRA) of 2022 has helped millions of older adults reduce their prescription drug costs.
-Changes that took effect in 2023 and 2024 include:
+Changes that have taken effect as a result of this legislation include:

 - Capping monthly insulin costs at $35

-- Making vaccines free for all Medicare beneficiaries
+- Making Part D vaccines free for all Medicare beneficiaries

 - Eliminating the 5% coinsurance for Part D catastrophic coverage